maennchen/iona/README.md

   TeX processors for different formats.
 * Built-in support for EEx templating with automatic escaping and a custom helpers
 * Preprocessing support (multiple runs for bibliographies, etc)
+* Optionally generating a prepared directory with a `build.sh` script for final processing.

 ## Prerequisites